danandsem/weather_py/README.md

 # weather_py
 - weather forecast website made for a "school" project
 - made for fun
-- uses OpenWeather API and Flask
+- uses OpenWeather API
+- made with Flask